 It's more expensive than I expected

 My dreams of penthouse living came crashing down when I learned it's not as cheap as other cities.
-Like I mentioned before, it's totally affordable, but I wish I'd known before I started apartment hunting!
+Like I mentioned before, living in Shanghai is totally affordable, but I wish I'd known more about the cost of rent before I started apartment hunting!

 It's HUGE